 Once the selection is completed, click the Start button to start the debug session.

-The Director will first close the selection dialog and then go to work:
+Visual Studio will first close the selection dialog and then go to work:

-- A job is created in the track, but this job is not submitted to the scheduler in the running track
+- A job is created in the track, but this job is not submitted to the scheduler in the running track on the runtime server

 - The process itself discovers that the debugger is now attached and unblocks, allowing the debug session to commence